InterstellarStudios/LunarAdmin/README.md

 On the "top bar" of Roblox Studio, go to "Game Settings" and click on the "Security" tab.
 From their, you can toggle "API Services Enabled" on.

 ### Step 5: Testing and Configuring Lunar Admin
 Once you have LunarAdmin into your game, you can run the game in studio!
 If a menu pops up, you've done everything right!
 LunarAdmin will guide you through the process from there.
-If a menu doesn't pop up, say "$debug mainframe" in chat, if it still doesn't work, click "F9" and check for warnings made by LunarAdmin
+If a menu doesn't pop up, say "$debug gui" in chat, if it still doesn't work, click "F9" and check for warnings made by LunarAdmin

 [Turning on API Services: Download](https://raw.githubusercontent.com/InterstellarStudios/LunarAdmin/main/extra/videos/VideoTutorial.mp4)
 [Turning on API Services: Youtube](https://www.youtube.com/watch?v=3q9dORz8yk0)

 ## Getting Started
 ### Using LunarAdmin
-To start using LunarAdmin, load into your game and type ```!cmds``` in the chat, LunarAdmin should appear and bam, you now have LunarAdmin up and running!
+To start using LunarAdmin, load up your game and type ```!cmds``` in the chat, a menu should appear and display LunarAdmins GUI.
-If LunarAdmin doesn't appear, check the output in the developer console by clicking ```F9``` and follow the instructions Lunar has printed.

-### Creating and instering custom commands
-#### Creating Commands
-To create commands, start out by adding LunarAdmin into your game and navigating to "CustomFeatures" in custom features, you can either go to "Server", "Client" or "Shared"; pick the one that fits your command best.

-For further help, please message a moderator, developer, or founder on the [Discord server](https://discord.gg/6EhZfBWxVF) about your problem, you can also email ```interstellarstudioshelp@gmail.com```, although it may have a slower responce.
+Having trouble trying to find a cool command?
+You can search and or filter through command tags, such as; "Fun", "Moderation", and more!
+If you have been using LunarAdmin for a while, you'll have access to the "FYP" section where Lunar will display commands that Lunar thinks are a good fit for you!
+Lunar does this by using machine-learning programs that look at recent commands you've been using.
+If you are unhappy with the commands Lunar displays, you can click the "Don't show this kind of command anymore".
+Note that doing this will make it only not appear temporarily, and might show up again based on the commands you've been using!
+### Configuring your personal preference
+If you already have the LunarAdmin menu displayed, you can simply click the Settings icon.
+If you don't, you can type "!settings" in chat, and LunarAdmin's settings page should appear!
+From there, you can scroll through ++your++ settings!

-## Notes
+## Notes / FAQ
 Report bugs, vulnerabilities, or anything else on our [Discord server](https://discord.gg/6EhZfBWxVF)

 ```$``` is the current mainframe prefix